B.A., Hampshire College; M.A., Ph.D., New York University

 Theodora L. and Stanley H. Feldberg Professor of Art

-Art historian specializing in the art and visual culture of the late 19 th, 20 th, and 21 st centuries.
-Chair of the Art Department.
+Art historian specializing in the art and visual culture of the late 19th-, 20th-, and 21st centuries.

 My research interests include turn-of-the-(20th) century European art, especially in Scandinavia, and mid-century modern American painting and photography.
 I am particularly interested in national identity formation, issues of gender and sexuality, and in the problems of public space.
-My books include studies of the artists Edvard Munch and James Ensor, and of Danish painting in the nineteenth century.
+My books include studies of the Norwegian artist Edvard Munch, Belgian artist James Ensor, and of Danish painting in the nineteenth century.

-I teach at all levels of the curriculum, including our Arth 101 foundation course.
-My lecture courses include surveys of modern art, contemporary art, and the history of photography, and my upper-level seminars have included courses on propaganda and persuasion, the Bauhaus, Nationalisms and Modern Art, Installation Art, and The Body in Modernity.
+I teach at all levels of the curriculum, including our foundation courses: surveys of modern art, contemporary art; and the history of photography; and upper-level seminars including Propaganda and Persuasion, the Bauhaus, Nationalisms and Modern Art, Installation Art, and The Body in Modernity.
 The Davis Museum is a critical part of my teaching -- it is available as a remarkable laboratory and resource.
-One of my favorite courses has been "Cold War Modern," co-taught with Martin Brody in the Music Department, a study of New York music, art, and design in light of post-war politics and consumerism.
-I also teach at the University of Oslo (Norway), where I am part of a research project entitled "Edvard Munch, Modernity, and Mediation."
+In partnership with the Davis staff, I have been able to include students in the organization of exhibitions, including "Cold War Modern: The Domesticated Avant-Garde," co-taught with Martin Brody in the Music Department, “Artists Take Action: Recent Acquisitions from the Davis” (also a Maurer Public Speaking seminar), and “Breaking Binaries” with Professor Nikki Greene.
+Perhaps my favorite teaching experiences are the Calderwood Seminars on Public Writing, for which I offer “Fashion Across Time” and “Art in Public Places.”